-The work of the conservation department is split into two parts:
+The work of the conservation department is split into 2 parts:

-- preservation, which is mainly concerned with proper storage
+- preservation, which is mainly about proper storage

-- conservation, which consists of physically repairing damaged items
+- conservation, which is physically repairing damaged items

 We avoid insect infestations with good housekeeping procedures and insect traps in all storage rooms.

-To protect the documents from light and dust, they are packaged with acid free materials and stored in archival boxes.
+To protect the documents from light and dust, they're packaged with acid free materials and stored in archival boxes.

-And we have a disaster plan in place just in case something were to go wrong, a leaking pipe for instance.
+And we have a disaster plan in place just in case something were to go wrong, like a leaking pipe.

 Damaged documents, books and photographs are repaired using specialist materials and equipment.
-Why not have a look at an example of repairing a 16th century deed which appears to have been damaged by a rodent.
+You can look at an example of repairing a 16th century deed which appears to have been damaged by a rodent.